How to Keep an RV Cool in Summer

 Not every solution has to be complicated.
 If your camper is connected to shore power, utilize portable fans to help circulate air and cool down your RV.

-Small, portable fans are ideal, so you can move them around and direct the air towards the area where you are sitting or sleeping.
+Small, portable fans are ideal, so you can move them around and direct the air toward the area where you are sitting or sleeping.

 Install a Ceiling Fan

 Did you know it was possible to install a ceiling fan in an RV?
 Well, it is.
-In fact, there are a few companies that make 12 volt ceiling fans specifically designed for use in an RV.
+There are a few companies that make 12-volt ceiling fans specifically designed for use in an RV.

 Consider swapping out your living room light fixture for a ceiling fan to help keep your RV cool during summer.